Cedar Policy Language Support

 Cedar Policy Export

-Section titled “Viewing a Rule as Cedar Policy”Each rule can be exported as a Cedar policy:
+Section titled “Viewing a Rule as Cedar Policy”Each rule can also be viewed individually as a Cedar policy:

-- Open a rule from the Rules list
+- Open a rule from the policy’s rules list

 - Click the Cedar button in the toolbar